Increase Lifespan and Reverse Aging

 white plate with spoon and fork, Intermittent fasting concept - Lose Weight Naturally Fast

 I skip breakfast, and it works great for me.
-I’m just keeping myself filled with liquids, so I don’t feel hungry.
-Be aware that the first two to three weeks, when you try that, you may feel hungry, and you may also have a habit of wanting to chew on something.
+I’m just filling myself with liquids so I don’t feel hungry.
+Be aware that the first two to three weeks, when you try that, you may feel hungry and have a habit of wanting to chew on something.
 There are a lot of physical parts to it.
-But try to make it through the first three weeks and do without breakfast or dinner.
+But try to make it through the first three weeks without breakfast or dinner.
 You’ll get through it.

 See also